-Hot Water Beach is also a popular surfing spot (great for advanced surfers).
+Hot Water Beach is one of the best Coromandel beaches and also a popular surfing spot (great for advanced surfers).
 Surf Rescue operates here.
 Be sure to swim only in between the Flags because there are some sharp rocks next to the hot spring.

 How to Get to Hot Water Beach?

 Hot Water Beach is less than 10-minutes’ drive from Hahei.
 The main and nearest car park is paid (4$/ hour), and there are nice facilities – showers, toilets, café, and shovel rental.
 The only free car park is Middle Car Park, which is a little further away and there are no showers.

 Accommodation and campsites nearby Hot Water Beach

 There is no freedom camping nearby.
 The only campground is the Hot Water Beach Top 10 Holiday Park, which is located right next to Hot Water Beach.
 They offer tent and motorhomes sites as well as classic accommodation.

 The Coromandel Coastal Walkway is one of the most beautiful Coromandel’s hiking tracks and you even won’t meet many other tourists there.
 It’s maybe because the road from Coromandel town to the Stony Bay is mostly the dirt road.